-Domestic Representation: As a general rule, no domestic representation events should be held during a lapse in appropriations period.
+Domestic Representational Events: As a general rule, no domestic representational events should be held or attended during a lapse in appropriations period.
 Events already scheduled should be cancelled and no new events planned until the shutdown is over.
 If you believe there are truly exceptional circumstances that merit a representation event being held during the shutdown period, you should contact the Office of the Under Secretary for Management for approval.

-Representation Abroad: As a general rule, no representation events should be held abroad during a lapse in appropriations.
-COMs may authorize the use of representational funds on an exceptional basis when necessary for activities essential to national security, including the conduct of foreign affairs essential to national security, but should consult with the Office of the Under Secretary for Management.
+Representational Events Abroad: As a general rule, no representational events should be held or attended abroad during a lapse in appropriations.
+If representation is determined by the COM to be necessary for activities essential to national security, including the conduct of foreign affairs essential to national security, contact the Office of the Under Secretary for Management for approval.
 COMs should consider the perception of a representational event during a Department shutdown.
 While the Department cannot pay invoices for representational events during a shutdown, personnel should seek reimbursement once appropriations have been restored.
-See Chapter 2, VI.
+See Section C Chapter 2, VI.